 There are two purposes for which the Farm Map is intended.
 The first (which is served by the current version which shows a snapshot view of the present) is to aid us in seeing the Upper Calder Valley as a landscape which has already been through the scale of loss that any upland region must undergo in order to make possible the rewilding that many conservation campaigners are calling for.
 The second (which will be served by the temporal version of the map, which will be along the lines of the South Pennine History Group’s superb timeline map of the settlement history of the Upper Calder Valley) is to enable us to appreciate the narrative trajectory of this loss and thereby contemplate its various possible continuations, be it rewilding after the loss of the remaining working farms, the intensification of livestock grazing after the consolidation of the remaining farms, a resurgence of smallholding, or some other potential future for the landscape.

 The Landscape Story project is underpinned by the idea that our deliberations over the future of a landscape would be enriched by considering the following question: given the current trajectory that the historical narrative of a given landscape is on, which of its possible continuations is most appropriate?
-A proper consideration of this question requires a deep understanding of the landscape’s history and the way it has shaped its present and conditions its potential futures.
+A proper consideration of this question requires a deep understanding of the landscape’s history; the way it has shaped its present; and how it also conditions its potential futures.

 Since landscapes are composed of many different elements – woods and hedges, tracks and lanes, rivers and streams, and so on – why have I chosen farms?
 It is because they are an element that is central to almost any British landscape, both in terms of their place within the landscape and their role in being the loci of the agricultural activity that shapes it.
 In recent years, the role of farms and farming activity in upland regions in particular has been a point over which rival visions of the future of the uplands have clashed.
 For those in favour of rewilding, the presence of working farms and their livestock is incompatible with their wish to see upland ecosystems governed by natural processes.
 For those who want to see the character of the uplands and their rural communities still anchored around farming activity, the continuing viability of upland farms must be secured.